msikma/beethoven-op106-ly/readme.md

 **1st movement**

-* Stretches of a tenth occur in M 16, 76-79, 165, 167.
+* Stretches of a tenth occur in M 16, 76-79, 165, 167, 313-316.
-* 16 u: the first chord, which stretches a tenth, appears as an arpeggio in some editions.
+* 16 u: The first chord, which stretches a tenth, appears as an arpeggio in some editions.
+* 265 l: The beams have been grouped as per M 27.
+(Groups of two, rather than groups of four.)

 **2nd movement**